Categories

 Use influence by listening rather than control to lead by following.

-The traditional view of leadership is top-down; commands from the top sift down through leadership layers that are then turned into actions on the part of followers/employees.
-However there’s another way – by managing up.
+The traditional view of leadership is top-down.
+Commands from the top sift down through leadership layers that are then turned into actions on the part of followers/employees.
+However there’s another way – you can manage up.

 For us UX designers this can be done by championing our users and what they need.